imputr/imputr/README.md

 ## BaseImputer

-Next we will use the BaseImputer to show a how we can construct a more complex imputation workflow.
+Next we will use the BaseImputer to show a how we can construct a more custom imputation workflow.

 ```python
 from imputr.autoimputer import BaseImputer